Inist-CNRS/ezs/docs/plugin-analytics.md

 ### value

-Create a new object from the value of the given path.
+Create a new object from the value of the given `path`.

 Créer un nouvel objet à partir du chemin donné dans `path`.